phillord/hermit-reasoner/readme.txt

 The release is organised as follows:
 HermiT.jar is a stand-alone version of HermiT that can be used from the command line or from within other Java programs.
-It contains all required libraries. org.semanticweb.HermiT.jar is a plugin for Protege version 4.1.
+It contains all required libraries. org.semanticweb.HermiT.jar is a plug-in for Protege version 4.1.
 It can be copied into the plugins folder of Protege. project/* is the Java Eclipse project for HermiT.
-It contains all sources (folders src, test, and getopt) and libraries (folder lib) incl. sources and can directly be imported into Eclipse.
+It contains all sources (folders src, test, examples, and getopt) and libraries (folder lib) incl. sources and can directly be imported into Eclipse.